zzzprojects/learn-orm/tutorials/visual-studio-code/user-interface.md

 ## Explorer

 The **Explorer** is used to browse, open, and manage all of the files and folders in your project.
-Visual Studio Code is file and folder-based, you can get started immediately by opening a file or folder in VS Code, the contents of the folder are shown in the **Explorer**.
+Visual Studio Code is file and folder-based.
+You can get started immediately by opening a file or folder in VS Code.
+The contents of the folder are shown in the **Explorer**.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/user-interface-4.png">